se02035/public/02-ge-local-agents-with-tunnel/README.md

 - **Rapid UI Testing**: Instantly see how Gemini Enterprise renders your agent's responses or tool results without waiting for CI/CD pipelines.

 By moving the "cloud boundary" to your local terminal, you can focus on building intelligent agentic logic rather than fighting deployment infrastructure.
+Of course, the approach shared in this article doesn't just apply on A2A agents with Gemini; it can also be very handy when developing/debugging Cloud Functions, working with web hooks, etc.

 *For sample implementation code and boilerplate for A2A agents, check out [this GitHub repository](https://github.com/se02035/google-ws-agent).*